hate/keyless/keyless-whisper/README.md

 - Threshold of 0.6 effectively filters silent segments

 **Implementation:**
-- Extract `no_speech_prob` from first decoder forward pass
+- Extract `no_speech_prob` from the first decoder pass for each unit
-- Skip segment if `no_speech_prob > 0.6`
+- Combine with unit RMS; drop the unit only if high no‑speech and very low RMS
-- Prevents "Thank you for watching" hallucinations on silence
+- Avoids global gating so non‑silent content is never discarded

 #### **2. Temperature Fallback (quality recovery)**